rigais23/rigais23/README.md

 [![GitHub followers](https://img.shields.io/github/followers/rigais23?style=social)](https://github.com/rigais23)

+Welcome to my GitHub! 🚀
+I'm passionate about **artificial intelligence** and **data science**, especially in their applications to medicine.
+My work involves applying deep learning, machine learning and data-driven methods to address complex biological data and support real-world healthcare solutions.

 🔭 I'm a [Your Profession] passionate about [Your Interests]
 🌱 Currently learning: [What you're learning]
 💬 Ask me about: [Topics you can discuss]